 This is a brand of classic Pac boots designed with 9mm ThermoPlus felt liners made to endure freezing weather conditions.
 These boots can handle temperatures as low as minus 40 degrees.
 They also come with removable boot liners so you can let them dry at the end of your day.
 Sorel Caribou boots are heavy-duty and work well for keeping your feet warm.
 They're equipped with waterproof leather uppers and bottoms and lugged rubber for traction.

-Amazon customers gave this footwear 4.2 out of 5 stars, and one reviewer stated that the boots kept her feet warm without making them sweat and causing frozen toes.
+The boots kept her feet warm without making them sweat and causing frozen toes.
 On the other hand, another user didn't like the quality of these boots and felt they were too heavy and clunky.